thaitiel-upen/graph-algorithms/README.md

 ## Objective

-Your task is to implement an algorithm that finds the shortest path from the start to the exit in a maze.
+Your task is to implement an algorithm that finds the shortest path from the start to the exit in a maze in the **MazePeoblem.py** file included in the repo.

 ## Maze Representation